 THIS DATE IN HISTORY: May 4

-2009: The rivalry between Sidney Crosby of the Pittsburgh Penguins and Alex Ovechkin of the Washington Capitals reaches a new level when each scores three goals in Game 2 of the Eastern Conference Semifinals.
+2009: Sidney Crosby of the Pittsburgh Penguins and Alex Ovechkin of the Washington Capitals take their rivalry to a new level when each scores three goals in Game 2 of the Eastern Conference Semifinals.

 After tying the game early in the second period, Ovechkin powers the Capitals to a 4-3 victory by completing his hat trick with two goals in a span of 2:29 in the third period.
-His power-play goal at 12:53 puts Washington ahead 3-2, and his shot through a screen and over the glove of Penguins goaltender Marc-Andre Fleury at 13:22 to make it 4-2, triggering a deluge of hats.
+His power-play goal at 12:53 puts Washington ahead 3-2, and his shot through a screen and over the glove of Penguins goalie Marc-Andre Fleury at 13:22 makes it 4-2, triggering a deluge of hats.

 However, the 18,277 fans at Verizon Center can't celebrate just yet.
 Crosby makes it 4-3 and completes his hat trick by scoring with 30.4 seconds remaining, giving him a goal in each period.